-Trade was quickly moved to a smaller store, now Cody, in Fore Street, where they remained until 1964.
+Trade was quickly moved to a smaller store, now the Co-op, in Fore Street, where they remained until 1964.

-In March 1962, work started on the new Bobbys, at the junction of Sidwell Street and the High Street, to drive the piles into the ground that would form the foundations.
+In March 1962, work started on the new Bobbys, at the junction of Sidwell Street and the High Street.
 With Bovis Ltd as the main contractor, 340 men and 60 subcontractors worked to complete the 140ft, 123,000 sq m, seven story, concrete and steel building, in 25 months.
 The estimated cost of the building was £825,000.
 Designed in January 1961, the architect for the building was George Baines and Syborn, who seem to have taken particular care to make the building blend in with the surrounding city!

 Sources - Express and Echo clippings, Debenhams website, Exeter Burning by Peter Thomas and other articles on Exeter Memories.

-The new Debenhams opened on 20th September 2007.
-The old Debenhams in Sidwell Street.
-The cover and page of information from the official programme and menu for the grand opening dinner of Bobbys in 1964.
-Click to enlarge.
 Green and Sons in the High Street.
 St Steven's Bow is the gap to the right.
 The site is currently Thomson Holidays and The Link.
-The Apollo ceiling destroyed in 1942.

 │ Top of Page │